jtodd819/Recipes/README.md

-A recipe tracker built on a REST API with Google OAuth 2.0 configured to access Google acccount information.
+A recipe tracker built on a REST API with Google OAuth 2.0 configured to access Google account information.

 Available at
 https://myrecipes-194614.appspot.com